TALA sportswear: Sustainable sportswear from top to toe

 Product

-The biggest part of the sustainability equation is the product itself.
 Mass-produced apparel is inherently unsustainable, so how is TALA combatting this?

-The products are versatile, made to last and far from as trend-driven as most fast fashion ranges.
-TALA sportswear garments are investment pieces, with basics in multiple colours to suit everyone.
-You’ll often find its products in capsule wardrobe trends aiming to limit hyperconsumerism.
+The biggest part of the sustainability equation is the product itself.
+TALA's products are versatile, made to last and far from trend-driven as most fast fashion ranges tend to be, limiting hyperconsumerism.
+These sportswear garments are investment pieces, with basics in multiple colours to suit everyone, perfect for capsule wardrobes that never go out of style.

 The brand has a ‘no stock to landfill rule’, meaning it’ll never produce products specifically for a discount or promotional period.
 If products aren’t selling as well as expected, they’ll be discounted instead of wasted.